 “Don’t write something you know nothing about.”

 There is, of course, some obvious truth to this statement.
-If you have no knowledge of another culture, or equally, have never met anyone of a sexuality that you want to portray, then it will be difficult for you to portray a realistic character.
+If you have no knowledge of another culture, or equally, have never met anyone with a specific sexuality that you want to portray, then it will be difficult for you to portray a realistic character.

 Difficult is not impossible.
 You can, after all, learn.
 You can talk to people.
 You can read books by other authors – though it is also worth looking to see how well their characters were received.
 You can read books on culture and history and society.